university-of-york/uoy-design-patterns/src/pages/315-clearing-tables-module.md

 ---

-<p class="lead">At clearing, we need to update the available courses minute-by-minute to give students the best information.
+<div class="lead"><p>At clearing, we need to update the available courses minute-by-minute to give students the best information.
 The Clearing Tables module helps to do that.
-It </p>
+It </p></div>

 ### Use